straw-hat-team/adr/src/adrs/6310044131/README.md

 - **Kubernetes HNC**: "The parent is defined by the `.spec.parent` field" of each namespace's `HierarchyConfiguration` object.

+**An honest caveat about this evidence.** The four attestations above sit on org-structure objects (OUs, folders, management groups, projects), not on arbitrary resources placed inside the structure, which is our case.
+For placed leaf resources the picture differs: GCP leaves carry no stored parent field (placement is encoded in the resource name), AWS leaves have no hierarchy (tags), and Kubernetes, the one platform with a stored placement field on every object, calls it `namespace`.
+The convention still transfers to our case on three narrower grounds:

+1. Movability is the real dividing line, not org-versus-resource: GCP's stored `parent` field appears exactly on things that move (Project, Folder) and not on things that don't.
+Our resources are movable, so the Project precedent is a case match.
+2. `parent` is Google's universal request vocabulary for placing any resource, not just org nodes: every AIP-133 create is `Create<Thing>(parent: ...)` for books and topics as much as folders.
+3. The honest counter-candidate from the leaf-resource world, `namespace`, names a flat concept; importing it onto a recursive tenant-drawn tree would mislead the engineers it is meant to help.

-The explicit field appears exactly on movable resources, which is what our resources are.
-GCP's and Azure's values are typed references, so the value states what kind of node the parent is.
+GCP's and Azure's parent values are typed references, so the value states what kind of node the parent is.

 Compound alternatives were considered and each carries a wart:
 `parent_id` does not say which parent; `parent_container` reintroduces the